Over time we've recieved many of the same questions via email or social

 Historical data from both the European Tour and PGA Tour indicates that the Late-Early wave

-typically has a 0.1-0.2 stroke advantage over the Early-Late wave (this advantage remains after accounting
+on average has a 0.1 stroke advantage over the Early-Late wave (this advantage remains after accounting

 for any skill differences between the waves).
 You can speculate as to why that may be the case.
 Therefore with

-no information on weather, this is the typical range of our projected wave split.
+no information on weather, this is the typical value for our weeklong projected wave split.

 On weeks and rounds where there are not clearly defined waves (e.g. limited-field events, multi-course events) we